 For those of us who garden and grow tomatoes, there often comes a point in the summer tomato growing season in which the bounty greatly exceeds one's ability to consume it, in its regular tomato form.

-Homemade Tomato Juice Recipe
+Homemade Tomato Juice

 Some tomatoes are sweeter than others, depending on their ripeness and the variety of tomato.
 Use the ripest tomatoes you can.
 Added sugar will balance the natural acidity of the tomatoes, use more or less to taste.
 Tabasco hot sauce is also to taste, depending on your desired level of spiciness.

-- 1 1/4 cups chopped celery with leaves
+1 1/4 cups chopped celery with leaves

-- 1/3 cup chopped onion
+1/3 cup chopped onion

-- 2 Tbsp sugar (to taste)
+2 tablespoons sugar (or to taste)

-- 1 teaspoon salt
+1 teaspoon salt

-- Pinch black pepper
+Pinch black pepper

 Store covered and chilled.
 Will last for about 1 week in the refrigerator.